-From 2003 to 2015, 3M’s Dual-Ended Combat Arms™ (CAEv2) Earplugs were standard issue for those deployed to Afghanistan or Iraq.
+From 2003 to 2015, 3M’s Dual-Ended Combat Arms™ (CAEv2) Earplugs were standard issues for those deployed to Afghanistan or Iraq.
 For 12 years, service members depended on these earplugs to protect their hearing — earplugs that ultimately proved to be defective.

 John Hensley and his team of attorneys represent veterans and active-duty military who suffer from hearing loss, tinnitus, or other ear-related impairments caused by using these defective earplugs during military service.